SovereignCloudStack/standards/Standards/scs-0200-v1-sonobuoy-kaas-conformance-tests.md

 * according to [README.md](https://github.com/kubernetes/kubernetes/tree/master/cluster#readme), part of it seems to be outdated and might change with a future version
   * compared to _option 1_, the [goals][e2e-frame-goals] of the [e2e-framework][e2e-frame] can be seen as the disadvantages of using [Kubernetes' own e2e-tests][k8s-e2e-tests].

-> TODO: provide proof of work: _kaas-sonobuoy-go-example-k8s-e2e_
+> TODO: provide proof of concept: _kaas-sonobuoy-go-example-k8s-e2e_

 #### _Option 3_ Write Python scripts for tests